nobodyMa/nobodyMa_note_thermodynamics-1/README.md

 ## 课程内容概览

-### 1. **基础理论深化**
+### 1. **concise review of basic concepts and definitions**
-   - finitions of System, Property, State, and Weight Process
+-Lecture 1: Definitions of System, Property, State, and Weight Process; First Law and Energy

-   - Second Law and Entropy; Adiabatic Availability; Maximum Entropy Principle
+-Lecture 2: Second Law and Entropy; Adiabatic Availability; Maximum Entropy Principle

-   - Energy vs Entropy Diagrams to Represent Equilibrium and Nonequilibrium States
+-Lecture 3: Energy vs Entropy Diagrams to Represent Equilibrium and Nonequilibrium States

-   - Temperature, Pressure, Chemical Potentials; the Clausius Statement of the Sec
+-Lecture 4: Temperature, Pressure, Chemical Potentials; The Clausius Statement of the Second Law

-   - Definition of Heat Interaction; First and Second Law Efficiencies
+-Lecture 5: Definition of Heat Interaction; First and Second Law Efficiencies

+-Lecture 6: Free Energies, Available Energies, and Stability Conditions

+-Lecture 7: Availability Functions and the LeChatelier-Braun Principle

+-Lecture 8: Few versus Many Particles: The Euler Relation; Review of Various Forms of Exergy (Part I)

+-Lecture 9: Minimum Work of Partitioning Small Systems; Gibbs’ Phase Rule; The Van der Waals Model

+-Lecture 10: Review of Various Forms of Exergy (Part II); Allocation of Consumptions in Cogeneration

 ### 2. ****
 ### 3. ****